 How to make a shareholder notification

 Shareholders and holders of financial instruments falling within DTR 5.3.1R(1) must determine their holding no later than midnight on the day of trade.
 To calculate the proportion of shares they should use the total number of voting rights according to the issuer's most recent disclosure.
-NB: figures should be rounded down to the next whole number.
+Figures should be rounded down to the next whole number.

 Shareholders and holders of financial instruments falling within DTR 5.3.1R(1) should inform the issuer using the TR-1 major shareholdings notifications form.
 For information on completing the TR-1 form see our Notes on Form TR1.Investors in companies traded on a regulated market should also inform the FCA at the same time by sending the completed TR-1 form via email to firstname.lastname@example.org.

-Major Shareholding Rules (DTR 5) Exemption
+Major shareholding rules (DTR 5) Exemption